thgossler/AzTagger/README.md

 - Column sorting
 - Double-click on item to open it in the Azure Portal
 - Context menu items to add result values to the search query for filtering
-- Full display of all tags in tooltips
+- Full display of all tags of all levels (subscription, resource group, resource) and combined

 ### Tag Management

 - Easy inline editing and deletion of tags in a table
 - Add new tags by clicking into the last empty line's key or value cells and start typing
-- Use default and maintain custom tag templates in a `tagtemplates.json` file in the user's AppData Local folder
+- Use default tag templates and maintain custom ones in a `tagtemplates.json` file in the user's AppData Local folder
 - Support of variables in tag template values such as {Date}, {Time}, {DateTime}, {User}
 - Create and update all specified tags on all selected subscriptions, resource groups, and resources at once
 - Copy any tag cell value via right-click context menu
+- Open all hyperlinks of all tag values of a resource in the browser

 ### Error Handling and Logging

-- All errors logged to an `errorlog.txt` file in the user's AppData Local folder.
+- All errors logged to `errorlog.txt` files in the user's AppData Local folder.

 ## Used Technologies

 - C# .NET 9
-- Eto.Forms (with WPF, GTK, and macOS backends)
+- Eto.Forms, supporting for Windows 11 (WPF), Linux (GTK), and macOS (Mac)
 - SeriLog
 - Azure Identity
+- Azure Resource Manager
 - Azure Resource Graph

-- Azure Resource Manager
+_Hint for your interest: The migration from a .NET 9 Windows Forms application into a cross-platform .NET 9 Eto.Forms application was done within 3 days with help of OpenAI Codex and then GitHub Copilot using Claude Sonnet 4 (Preview) and GPT 4.1 models._

 ## Building and Running